Wiltshire South (Salisbury) Community Policing Team – Daily crime summary

-Please find below a summary of local crimes which have occurred in last 24hrs (Please note this is a summary, it is not possible to list all crimes due to confidentiality issues e.g. some violent offences or for domestic disputes).
+Please find below a summary of local crimes which have been reported since Wednesday 12th July (Please note this is a summary, it is not possible to list all crimes due to confidentiality issues e.g. some violent offences or for domestic disputes).

 Alderbury community area

 12/07/17 – Attempt Burglary – Hop Gardens, Whiteparish – offender attempted to force entry to shed, causing damage to bolt, nothing stolen

 12/07/17 – Theft – (approx. 11pm) -Nunton Drove, Nunton – offenders stole staddlestones from outside house.
 Owner saw 3 males run off and leave in flatbed type vehicle